 Tear overwrap down side at slit and remove solution container.
 Visually inspect the container.
 If the outlet port protector is damaged, detached, or not present, discard container as solution path sterility may be impaired.
 Some opacity of the plastic due to moisture absorption during the sterilization process may be observed.
 This is normal and does not affect the solution quality or safety.
 The opacity will diminish gradually.

-Prior to use, check that the vial adaptor cover is intact.
-Check the solution container for minute leaks by squeezing inner bag firmly.
-If leaks are found or if the vial adaptor cover is not intact, discard product as sterility may be impaired.
+Check for minute leaks by squeezing inner bag firmly.
+If leaks are found, discard solution as sterility may be impaired.
+If supplemental medication is desired, follow directions below.